 • Serving suggestions: This Mediterranean orzo salad pairs well with a variety of dishes, from lamb and chicken to scallops and salmon

-• How to store leftovers: Leftover orzo salad will keep in an airtight container in the fridge for 2 to 3 days.
-If sprinkled with feta, be sure to refrigerate leftovers within an hour of serving.
+• How to store leftovers: Leftover orzo salad will keep in an airtight container in the fridge for 2 to 3 days (you may want to hold the cucumber and store separately if you plan on enjoying leftovers throughout the week).

 Nutrition